psanders/psanders/README.md

 I enjoy working with technologies like Voicebots, Docker, Kubernetes, NodeJS, and Redis.

-My interest in the VoIP and telephony led me to develop Astive Toolkit, Routr, and Fonoster.
+My interest in VoIP and telephony led me to develop Astive Toolkit, Routr, and Fonoster.

 I'm currently working on a telephony stack to help companies leave costly CPaaS/UCaaS.